bandapally/tso-saml-app/README.md

 # TSO Spring Boot, SAML, and Okta Web Application

-This is TSO SAML Web application that demonstrates how to implement single sign-on (SSO) with Spring Security's SAML and Okta.
+This is TSO SAML Web application that demonstrates how to implement single sign-on (SSO) with Spring Security's SAML and IdP Okta.

 **Prerequisites:**

 - [SDKMAN](https://sdkman.io/) (for Java 17)
+- Java 21 LTS - path
-- IntelliJ Education Edition (Community Edition) along with plug-ins for maven, gradel, GIT
+- IntelliJ Education Edition (Community Edition) along with plug-ins for maven, gradel, GIT, SonarLint
 - Maven3 - path
 - Gradle
-- Java 21 LTS - path
+- SourceTree (GIT Flows)
 - MobaXTerm - openssl for creating local certs (cygwin)
 - MongoDBServer & Client (Datastore)
+- Thymeleaf(th)

 > [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
 Okta's intuitive API and expert support make it easy for developers to authenticate, manage and secure users and roles in any application.